ashkheid-zz/prc---css-var-js-webpack/readme.md

 B --> F[step04.html]
 B --> G[step04.js]
 ```
-In this exampl, the `style.css` isn't use 'cause it's completely different markUp.
+In this example, the `style.css` isn't use 'cause it's completely different markUp.

 There're some `css-variable`s defined in `step04.css`.
 There's a `cssData` object  in `step04.js` which is an imaginary presentation of fetched `css-variable`s from `step04.css`.